Parag357/simplified-blackjack/README.md

-# a simple CLI game of blackjack made using python3.
+# a simple CLI game of blackjack made using python3 and  jupyter notebook.